okami101/vuetify-admin/packages/docs/guide/tutorial.md

 See [this dedicated section](resources.md) for all available options.
 :::

 Next add new link towards this new resource inside `src/_nav.js` file, dedicated for sidebar links which supports hierarchical menu as shown [here](crud/layout.md#links).
-We can use specific [resource link helpers](resources.md#link-helpers) for that :
+We can use specific [resource link helpers](resources.md#link-helpers) for that.
+It will create for you compatible object link with above preconfigured route list action, localized label and icon.

 **`src/_nav.js`**